 While studying abroad in Cape Town, you will have the opportunity to participate in unique field trips to:

 Also, several activities around Cape Town will be organized, such as a winery tour, a visit to the District 6 Museum, a day trip to the Cape Peninsula and Robben Island, a tour of Hermanus, and attendance at a rugby/soccer match.
 These are included in the cost of your program.

 About the Center

-Our main IES Abroad Cape Town Center is conveniently located near the lower campus of the University of Cape Town in Mowbray right next to UCT Student Wellness Centre.
+The IES Abroad Cape Town Center is conveniently located on the Main Road by the University of Cape Town campus.
 Located on the slope of Devil’s Peak in a pleasant suburban area of Cape Town, the scenic campus blends into the natural scenery and provides beautiful views.